Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Details on ``The polaritonic spectrum and the vacuum Rabi frequency"

 Next, we incorporate the explicit form of the matrix element of the density operator, as obtained in Appendix~\ref{app1}:

 Substituting this result into the expression for $\hat{n}_{\bm{q}_\parallel}$, the density operator can be expressed in terms of the bright modes as

 In this form, the density operator is expressed as a sum of creation and annihilation operators for the bright modes.
-By substituting the expression from Eq.~\eqref{eq:bright_density} into the interaction Hamiltonian and using the property $ \phi_{-\bm{q}_\parallel, n_z, s}(0) = \phi_{\bm{q}_\parallel, n_z, s}(0)$, we obtain:
+By substituting the expression from Eq.~\eqref{eq:bright_density} into the interaction Hamiltonian we obtain:

 where the couplings are defined as

 and the Rabi frequencies are defined as the modulus of the coupling terms,